lmanzurv/django_proxy_server/README.md

 django_proxy_server
 ===================
-This is a django application to use django as a proxy server between a frontend device/server and a backend server inside a DMZ.
+This is a django application to use django as a proxy server between a frontend device/server and a backend server inside a militarized zone.
 Services are exposed using Django REST Framework.
 To identify itself, django-proxy-server uses the SECRET_KEY variable defined in settings as its API KEY.

 Quick start
 -----------